cmaughan/JorvikScheme/README.md

 Useful Commands
 ---------------
-(debug 1) in the REPL will let you see the memory usage, along with the symbol table.</br>
+* (debug 1) in the REPL will let you see the memory usage, along with the symbol table.
-(symbols) shows all symbol table entries</br>
+* (symbols) shows all symbol table entries.
-(variables) to see all variables at global scope.</br>
+* (variables) to see all variables at global scope.

 All other intrinsic functions are declared in Intrinsics.cpp, and some functions are in the startup script in SchemeInit.h

 Tests
 -----